realJustinLee/LiMe/README.md

 MySQL

 ## TODO
-- Enable user to reset password via a server Email
+- Enable user to reset password via a server-sent Email
+- Redirect LiMe to the new domain name
+- Gradle the project
+- Use hibernate or Mybatis as a persistence framework
 - The process bar for the file transmission
-- Anonymous group chat for all users
+- Open group chat for all users
 - A fancy website for LiMe